Hephaisto-dev/airline-information-system/analysis/Use Cases.md

 Exceptions
 > The system informs the user that something went wrong while searching for a route.

 ---

-Use case Search for a route
+Use case Search for a route <Jazz>
 #### Name
 > Search for a route